anushka002/manipulator_digital_twins/README.md

    https://github.com/Robotics-and-Dynamical-Systems-Lab/RAS545/blob/fall2024/Lab3/instructions.md

 4. **Fanuc LR 200iD 14L** (Assignment 3)
-   Forward and inverse kinematics were derived, and the homogeneous transformations were calculated.
+   Digital Twin: Forward and inverse kinematics were derived, and the homogeneous transformations were calculated.
    MATLAB and Simulink were used to load the predefined FANUC 200iD robot model.
 Workspace analysis was performed using the Robotics Systems Toolbox, and both forward and inverse kinematics were implemented as per the requirements.